MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-scoped-deployment.md

 ---
-title: Scoped deployment
+title: Classic portal -  Scoped deployment
-description: This article provides information about how to scope your Defender for Cloud Apps deployment, including and excluding specific users or groups. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to scope your Defender for Cloud Apps deployment, including and excluding specific users or groups. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Scoped deployment
+# Classic portal: Scoped deployment

 [!INCLUDE [Banner for top of topics](includes/banner.md)]